romashouckfamily/lab/lecture/day2_problemSolving.md

 	* Keep searching until you have a better understanding of your issue.
 	* As you go along in your search, you can continue to re-define your hypothesis to be closer and closer to your issue.

+5. Use the tools at your disposal.
+Firefox and Google Chrome both have good web inspectors.
+If it is a web issue, check if there are errors in the console.

-5. Ask a friend.
+6. Ask a friend.
 It's often easier to find a bug if you and a friend are working together to solve the issue.
 	* Tell them the error you are seeing, your current hypothesis, and what you have already tried.

-6. Ask a teacher for help.
+7. Ask a teacher for help.
 	* If you ask me for help, I will ask about your steps: (1) What is the error you are seeing?
 (2) What have you tried already to solve the problem?
 (3) What is your hypothesis about the solution?
 	* If you have not already defined the above questions, I will ask you to go back and complete those steps first.